 To have other options if my favorite goes AWOL:

 Chase Marriott Bonvoy card.
 Also came from COVID travel handcuffs.
 As with the United card the signup bonus covers the annual fee for a couple of years.
-Annual free night stay is always worth more than the annual fee.
-Some additional pretty modest rewards, but I have received a little more respect and some valuable upgrades/early check in/late checkout perks.
+The annual free night stay is always worth more than the annual fee.
+Some additional pretty modest rewards, but I have received a little more respect and some upgrades/early check in/late checkout perks.
 Flying so much, it is guaranteed that I will have some inconvenient arrival and departure times.
 This has helped me with more nap time.
 Also, while booking direct is usually not the least expensive rate, this did save me perhaps $200 on an LA three night stay.

 I signed up for the cash advance option on all the cards, made sure that I know the PIN codes, and actually execute an ATM cash advance once a year, whether I need to or not.
 Despite the outrageous fees associated with the advance I want to know that the service works, so that I have a total of six different accounts to get cash when I want it.